KelSolaar/sIBL_GUI/docs/help/sIBL_GUI_Manual.rst

 -  **Right clic**: Displays a context menu described further.
 -  **Drag’n’drop**:

-   -  Drag’n’dropping an IBL Sets selection from the *Database Browser* component to a Collections Outliner component Collection changes given IBL Sets current Collection.
+   -  Drag’n’dropping an IBL Sets selection from the *Ibl Sets Outliner* Component to a Collections Outliner Component Collection changes given IBL Sets current Collection.
    -  Drag’n’dropping some IBL Sets files or directories from the Os will raise a message box asking confirmation for their addition into the database.

 Columns Descriptions: